mna/agora/doc/wiki/agora-vs-go.md

 * Comments use the same notation as Go, namely `//` for one-liners, and `/* */` for multi-line.

+* Cyclic dependencies are prohibited, they are detected and raise an error (although only at runtime).

 ## Differences

 * The most obvious and important difference is probably the lack of types.
 Variables, arguments and functions have no types.
 Values have a type (a value is either a `string`, a `number`, a `bool`, an `object`, a `func` or `nil`).